 Your grandbaby will have their car seat/car carrier with them whether they’re travelling by car and/or plane.
 They may bring a stroller as well because carrier’s easily snap into them.
 Additional gear you might want to consider having on hand:

 ●BOOKS & TOYS

 Of course, THIS is the category I LIKE BEST!
-Babies are not too young for books nor are they too young for PLAY—in fact they need to PLAY and they love being cuddled close to you to be read and/or sung to!
-Choose books and play with your grandbaby every day because #PlayMatters….it’s laying the foundation of future success!
+Babies are not too young for books nor are they too young for PLAY.
+In fact they need to PLAY and they love being cuddled close to you to be read and/or sung to!
+Choose books and play with your grandbaby every day because #PlayMattersInChildhood!
+It’s laying the foundation of their future success!

-Main thing when your grandbaby is visiting is to have FUN!
+Main thing at grandma’s is to have FUN!
 Create memories—maybe give the parents a little respite—and revel in this next generation.

 Share any and all photos of you and your grandbabies you’d like!